sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jan 30, 2022 - Session 32

 Alphonse shows up and talks his way out of the situation.
+We go with OTWM to [Joe's Chop](Locations/Siege%20Richesse.md#Joe's%20Chop).

 Went to the Manderly Mansion, saw human puppet.
 Need to heist her away.
 Got attacked on the way there.
 Defeated the bandits - were sent by [Morthos Rodani](Characters/NPCs/Morthos%20Rodani.md).

 ### Feb 6, 2022 - Session 33

+Plot to heist the puppet.

+Visit